Kitchen Cleaning Tips

 Who doesn't want a clean kitchen?
 There probably are very few homeowners who don't mind a dirty kitchen.
 A mess is one thing, but dirt is another.
 Keeping a clean kitchen is important for health reasons, as many food-borne illnesses can be contracted through unclean countertops transferring dangerous germs.

 Here you will read some kitchen cleaning tips to help enhance your cleaning experience, and maybe even cut down on the time needed to get your kitchen clean.
-If you are short on time, a weekly cleaning person or cleaning service can be a huge help for you.
+If you are really short on time, a weekly cleaning person or cleaning service can be a huge help.
 Find reliable cleaning services in your area.

 Tip 1: Don't Mix Cleansers

-Tip 2: Beware of Sponges
+Tip 2: Beware of Sponges for Counters

-Tip 3: Zap Your Sponges
+Tip 3: Zap Your Dish Sponges

-Tip 5: Be Careful with Marble Surfaces
+Tip 5: Be Careful with Stone Surfaces

 There are several ways to clean out a garbage disposal.
 For odor removal, try grinding lemon peel through the disposal.
-The acid in the peel will also help to clean out the disposal drain.
+The acid in the peel will also help to clean out the drain.
 Another tip is to sprinkle a couple of tablespoons of baking soda down the drain, drop in two ice cubes and turn it on.
 Then run the hot water for a few minutes while the disposal is working.

 Cleaning the Drain

 You should give a thorough cleaning to your kitchen sink drain at least twice a year by deodorizing the drain.
 Pour in 1/2 cup baking soda followed by 1/2 cup white vinegar.
-Then, plug the drain tightly.
+Plug the drain tightly.
 Let the mixture sit for five minutes, then flush with boiling water.
 Do not use this combination after using any commercial drain opener or cleaner.